teja624/docker-atom-tutorial/README.md

 ## In-window Terminal
 After you've installed the platformio-ide-terminal package, you'll now have a '+' button at the bottom-left corner of your screen.
 Click on it to open a terminal window.

 The magic starts with a very simple shortcut.
-Command+Enter on the Mac.
+Control+Enter on the Mac.
 I'll send the current line (or selection) from the text editor and run it in the terminal.
 This is great for scriptingless scriting.

 It's simple, but fucking magical.
 It can save you so much time.
 Look at this screenshot.
-All commands were run from the text editor into the terminal by pressing Command+Enter three times.
+All commands were run from the text editor into the terminal by pressing Control+Enter three times.

 ![alt text](https://github.com/dformoso/docker-atom-tutorial/blob/master/atom.png)

-Let's try running some Docker commands from out text editor by pressing Command+Enter.
+Let's try running some Docker commands from out text editor by pressing Control+Enter.
 I'll leave you with one more screenshot, before moving to simply posting the commands here.
 You can do the copy/pasting.

 ![alt text](https://github.com/dformoso/docker-atom-tutorial/blob/master/dockercom.png)